code-value/code-dl/README.md

 You can contribute good quality code for relevant problems in Deep Learning
 ----------------------------

-* Add your file in a relevant folder.
+* Add your file in a relevant folder (create new if required).
 * Dataset source must be clearly mentioned.
 * Don't repeat code that already exists.
 * Write code on your own.
 Do not copy.